-The sections "Gains or (-) losses on financial assets & liabilities held for trading, net", "Gains or (-) losses on financial assets & liabilities held for trading financial assets mandatorily at fair value through profit or loss, net", "Gains (losses) on non-trading financial assets mandatorily at fair value through profit or loss, net", "Gains (losses) on non-trading financial assets mandatorily at fair value through profit or loss, net", "Gains (losses) on non-trading financial assets and loss interest income and lo or loss (net)"; "Gains or (-) from hedge accounting, net" and "Exchange differences" are to be considered together.
+The sections "Gains or (-) losses on financial assets & liabilities held for trading, net", "Gains or (-) losses on financial assets & liabilities designated at fair value through profit or loss, net"," Gains or (-) from hedge accounting, net" and "Exchange differences" are to be considered together.
 Due to IFRS3, the value of assets and liabilities of ABB are integrated at fair value.
 This leads to less interest income and less interest expense.
 Increase of operational costs due to integration and migration europabank